How is Plastic made? A Simple and Detailed Explanation.

 How is Plastic Made?

 There are mainly two types of plastics – 1) Synthetic and 2) Bio-based.
 Synthetic plastics are extracted from petrol products like crude oil, natural gas, or coal.
-On the other side, bio-based plastics are derived from renewable products like vegetable fats and oils, starch, corn, carbohydrates, bacteria, etc.

-Synthetic plastics dominate the plastic processing industry because of their ease of processability.
-However, the shortage of oil reserves worldwide has led to the slow but steady adoption of bio-plastics extracted from animal wastage and waste biomass.
+However, the shortage of oil reserves worldwide has led to the slow adoption of bio-plastics extracted from animal waste and biomass.

 Plastics are made utilizing a total of four steps.
 Here are they:

-• Extracting the raw materials
+- Extracting the raw materials

-• Refining Process
+- Refining Process

-• Polymerization
+- Polymerization

-• Compounding
+- Compounding

 Extraction of Raw Materials

 It all begins with extracting raw materials from crude oil, natural gas, and sometimes coal.
 The overall mixture needs to be processed under particular conditions.
-Handling the mixture is a complex task as it contains thousands of compounds.
+Handling the variety is a complex task as it contains thousands of compounds.

 Refining Process